nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a patient : `delete`

-Deletes the specified patient from the address book.
+Deletes the patient specified by the index number used in the patient list panel.

 Format: `delete INDEX`

-* Deletes the patient at the specified `INDEX`.
-* The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: